munificent/craftinginterpreters/book/calls-and-functions.md

 ^code op-call (1 before, 1 after)

-Before we get to the implementation, let's think about what the stack looks like at the point of a call and what we need to do from there.
+Before we get to the implementation, we should think about what the stack looks like at the point of a call and what we need to do from there.
 When we reach the call instruction, we have already executed the expression for the function being called followed by its arguments.
-So, if our program looks like:
+Say our program looks like:

 ```lox
 fun addThree(a, b, c) {